 Each of these holidays, and others, reminds us of something and provides a chance to stop and remember.
 These days are important because they keep us from forgetting where our nation has come from, what freedom costs, or, more importantly, what Jesus Christ has done for us.

 Of course, Memorial Day was not instituted in the Bible, but Romans 14:5 reminds us that it is perfectly acceptable to esteem some days above others (or not to).
 And we see examples of reminders—and the importance of them—in the Bible.
 In Joshua 4, after the Israelites crossed the Jordan River by God’s supernatural provision, God commanded the Israelites to set up 12 stones as “a memorial forever” (verse 7).
 When their children asked them what these stones meant, the parents were to tell their children the account of God’s provision and how he divided the waters so they could cross safely (verses 6–7).
 In 1 Samuel 7:12, the prophet Samuel set up a stone and named it Ebenezer.
 It was to serve as a reminder that “Till now the Lord has helped us.”
-(At the that serves as a reminder of the truth of Noah’s Flood and God’s Word.)
-In Exodus 12 God instituted the celebration of Passover as a memorial of the Israelites’ dramatic deliverance from the hand of Egypt by the Lord their God.
+(At the Creation Museum, we have an Allosaurus skeleton named Ebenezer that serves as a reminder of the truth of Noah’s flood and God’s Word.)
+In Exodus 12, God instituted the celebration of Passover as a memorial of the Israelites’ dramatic deliverance from the hand of Egypt by the Lord their God.
 The Israelites were to celebrate Passover each year and remember what God had done for them.
 These are just a few of many Old Testament reminders and memorials to great things the Lord had done for his people.

 THESE MEMORIALS CAN HELP US GET OUR THOUGHTS BACK ON TRACK.